The Essential Website Accessibility Guidelines

 Web content accessibility guidelines are becoming more strict each year.
 Now is the time to optimize your site to meet the needs of rapidly changing accessibility requirements.

-Is your website optimized to meet the demands of web accessibility guidelines in 2019 and beyond?
+Is your website optimized to meet the demands of web accessibility guidelines?

 One in four adults living in the United States – 61 million Americans – have some type of disability that impacts major life activities.
 That number increases each year, and yet many ecommerce websites still have yet to optimize their sites for this massive demographic of online shoppers.